openfoodfacts/openfoodfacts-infrastructure/docs/sanoid.md

 We then have different retention strategies based on the type of data.

+### Dealing with vzdump snapshots

+vzdump snapshots are created by Proxmox during backups.
+It always have the same name but is created and destroyed each time.

+This can come in the way of syncoid:
+If the ZFS dataset is synchronized while vzdump snapshot is present, then on next sync it may fail, because vzdump snapshot will be a different snapshot on the source.
+Blocking the sync and requiring human intervention (see [How to resync ZFS replication](./how-to-resync-zfs-replication)).

+To prevent this, we have a script (`sanoid_post_remove_vzdump.sh`) that remove vzdump snapshots on the destination (backup side) after running sanoid (post_snapshot_script).
+It is configured in "synced" templates in sanoid.conf, with `post_snapshot_script = /opt/openfoodfacts-infrastructure/scripts/zfs/sanoid_post_remove_vzdump.sh`

 ## sanoid checks

 We have a timer/service sanoid_check that checks that we have recent snapshots for datasets.